unikraft/kraftkit/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://get.kraftkit.sh | sh
 ```

-Alternatively you can download the binaries from the [releases pages](https://github.com/unikraft/kraftkit/releases).
+Alternatively, you can download the binaries from the [releases pages](https://github.com/unikraft/kraftkit/releases).

 ## Quick-start

-Building a unikernel with KraftKit is designed to be simple, simply add a `Kraftfile` to your project directory, which specifies the libraries needed for your unikernel:
+Building a unikernel with KraftKit is designed to be simple.

+Add a `Kraftfile` to your project directory, which specifies the libraries needed for your unikernel:

 ```yaml
 specification: v0.5